1House Global API Documentation

 }

-Deactivates all "app" sessions, keeps "live-platform" and "backoffice" sessions active.
+Deactivates all "app" sessions, keeps "livestream", "scanners", "web", and "backoffice" sessions active.

 Sign out from specific device and platform: